dblacka/jdnssec-tools/README.md

 These tools depend upon DNSjava (<https://github.com/dnsjava/dnsjava>), the Jakarta Commons CLI and Logging libraries (<https://commons.apache.org/proper/commons-cli>), slf4j (<https://www.slf4j.org>), and Sun's Java Cryptography extensions.
 A copy of each of these libraries is included in the distribution.

-See the "licenses" directory for the licensing information of this package and the other packages that are distributed with it.
+See the "[licenses](https://github.com/dblacka/jdnssec-tools/tree/master/licenses)" directory for the licensing information of this package and the other packages that are distributed with it.

-Getting started:
+## Getting Started

+### Using the binary distribution

+The binary distributions can be downloaded from the [releases](https://github.com/dblacka/jdnssec-tools/releases) page.
+To use it;

 1. Unpack the binary distribution: